Leon Fleisher papers

 Scope and Contents

-The Leon Fleisher papers contain materials from 1938 to 2014, with the bulk of the materials originating from approximately 1990 to 2010.
-The collection, arranged in six series, includes concert programs from Fleisher's career as a concert pianist, conductor, and master-class teacher; clippings and press releases about Fleisher from international publications; professional files related to Fleisher's travels and participation at festivals; correspondence with musicians, arts administrators, and students; photographs for publicity, press, and personal use; and audiovisual recordings of performances, interviews, and broadcast news features.
+The Leon Fleisher papers contain materials from 1938 to 2020, with the bulk of the materials originating from approximately 1980 to 2010.
+The collection, arranged in seven series, includes concert programs from Fleisher's career as a concert pianist, conductor, and master-class teacher; clippings and press releases about Fleisher from international publications; professional files related to Fleisher's travels and participation at festivals; correspondence with musicians, arts administrators, and students; photographs for publicity, press, and personal use; and audiovisual recordings of performances, interviews, and broadcast news features.
 The final series contains scores from Fleisher’s playing and conducting experience.

 - Fleisher, Leon (Person)